uncms-dev/uncms/docs/rendering-navigation.md

 ```
 {% load pages %}
 <nav>
-  {% render_navigation pages.homepage.navigation %}
+  {% navigation pages.homepage.navigation %}
 </nav>
 ```

 That's it!
 It is worth looking at this tag for a moment before we continue on to how to style and customise the main menu.
-`render_navigation` will render a navigation template with a list of page nodes.
+`navigation` will render a navigation template with a list of page nodes.
 `pages.homepage.navigation` means "all pages that are children of the homepage that have the `in_navigation` field set to True".
 So, this example usage of the tag will render a navigation tree for your entire site.